PixelsCamp/talks/from-zero-to-continuous-delivery-in-6-months_joao-malcata.md

 Dad, software engineer, entrepreneur, telco, web, cybersecurity and OSS.
 20 years building tech products, teams, and processes.
-Nowadays, you can find him chasing some new product on a new industry, combining the wisdom of the crowd with machine learning.
+Nowadays, you can find him chasing some new product in a new industry, combining the wisdom of the crowd with machine learning.

 Links
 -----